ProsperityMC/Prosperity-Resource-Pack/README.md

 ### Limitations

 Unfortunately the `CustomModelData` feature is quite limited and can only be applied to maps, pumpkins, and handheld items.
+In order to add other item variations such as armor and elytra, we must use anvil renaming.

 ## Attribution